dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 > **Note:** In the plot above, the black dashed lines represent the 1st
 > and 3rd quartile, the black and red solid lines represent,
-> respectivaly, median and mean, the red shading represents the 95% of
-> mean confidence interval and the black dotted lines represents the
+> respectivaly, median and mean, and the black dotted lines represents
-> upper threshold to the outliers (3rd qu. + 1.5 IQR).
+> the upper threshold to the outliers (3rd qu. + 1.5 IQR).

 Issues with deadline to weenkend may be considered outliers.
 These are issues created on weekend shift (during the enrollment periods) with